debbie8820/book-finder/README.md

 4. Set up environment variables</br>
 create an .env file and set the environment variables
 ```
-//The below "to" and "from" are email addresses.
+//The below are email addresses for you to set up.
 When database is updated, you'll receive an email.

 nodemailer_send_to=SKIP
 nodemailer_send_from=SKIP